kouyx/Auto-push-to-git/README.md

 Step 1.
 Creat a session in your terminal and change directory to the repo with target file contained;

 Step 2.
-Run "git status" to check out other changes except target file; make those commits and push them;
+Run "git status" to check the repo for changes **except target file**; make those commits and push them;

 Step 3.
 Run "python auto-update.py";